 Being on time

-Sruti has extensive experience in the international development sector, having previously worked in the Middle East as a development consultant.
-She has also undertaken several projects in South Asia and Sub-Saharan Africa on themes of Education, Child Rights, and Gender, for research, M&E and capacity building assignments.
+Sruti has extensive experience in the international development sector having previously worked in the Middle East as a development consultant.
+She has also undertaken several projects in South Asia and Sub-Saharan Africa on themes of Education, Child Rights, and Gender for research, monitoring and evaluation, and capacity building assignments.

 Tea before every task

 Nayantara develops research proposals, prepares questionnaires, executes and conducts qualitative research, manages, plans and conducts fieldwork and applies for grants and challenges.
 She also works on developing new research ideas and undertakes communication for market scoping exercises.

 Previously she interned at Pan Himalayan Grassroots Development Foundation, Uttarakhand and conducted research on whether agri-horticultural practices are a step towards crop diversification and livelihood diversification.
 She has also conducted research in Madhya Pradesh exploring the changes in livelihood practices as a result of conservation-induced displacement.

 Nayantara has a Masters’ degree in Development Studies from Ambedkar University, Delhi.

 Strumming the same tune on her ukelele over and over again